GSA/challenges-and-prizes/_historical-challenges/2016-excellence-in-americorps-programming-and-service.md

 winner-solution-title-9: ''
 memberIdeaSubmissionAllowed: false
 showTitle: true
-description: 'In honor of retired US Senator Tom Harkin, an inspiring champion for national service, the Corporation for National and Community Service will present the <strong>“Excellence in AmeriCorps Programming and Service Awards.”</strong>  Our goal for these awards is to recognize outstanding and innovative programs and high
+description: '<p>In honor of retired US Senator Tom Harkin, an inspiring champion for national service, the Corporation for National and Community Service will present the <strong>“Excellence in AmeriCorps Programming and Service Awards.”</strong>  Our goal for these awards is to recognize outstanding and innovative programs and high